The return of the Monterey style: How 1960s tract homes brought Spanish Colonial elegance to the Tri-Valley

-What is the Monterey style?
+What is Monterey style architecture?

-Monterey style across the Tri-Valley
+Monterey style homes across the Tri-Valley

 Two-story Spanish Hacienda home with cantilevered balcony in Dublin, California.